anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 This document updates [@!RFC9082] with regard to the use of RDAP extension identifiers in URL query parameters.

-When an RDAP extension define query parameters to be used with a URL path that is not defined by that RDAP extension, those query parameter names SHOULD BE constructed in the same manner as URL path segments (that is, extensions ID + '_'
+When an RDAP extension defines query parameters to be used with a URL path that is not defined by that RDAP extension, those query parameter names SHOULD be constructed in the same manner as URL path segments (that is, extensions ID + '_'
 + parameter name).
 See section (#extension_classes) regarding when usage of an extension identifier is required.

-When an RDAP extension define query parameters to be used with a URL path defined by that RDAP extension, prefixing of query parameters is not required.
+When an RDAP extension defines query parameters to be used with a URL path defined by that RDAP extension, prefixing of query parameters is not required.